 At one time, women with epilepsy were advised never to get pregnant.
 That’s not the case anymore.

-Epilepsy should not prevent you from having children.
-While it’s true the potential of seizures and medications to control them present unique concerns during pregnancy, 24,000 babies are born to women with epilepsy every year.
-The overwhelming majority of these babies are healthy.
+The potential effect of seizures and medications to control them create unique concerns during pregnancy.
+Approximately 24,000 babies are born to women with epilepsy every year – the overwhelming majority of which are healthy.

 How should I plan for pregnancy if I have epilepsy?

 Before you begin trying to have a baby, request an appointment with your epileptologist and Ob/Gyn – or a maternal-fetal medicine specialist.
 These doctors specialize in high-risk pregnancies and can provide advanced care should any complications develop.

 You and your doctors will evaluate how well-controlled your seizures are and determine whether any treatment changes are needed before you become pregnant.